Privacy Policy

 The Company is required to undertake the following for a data breach:

-3. If it is found that an ‘eligible’ data breach has occurred, affected individuals and the Office of the Australian Information Commissioner must be notified as soon as practicable.
+(c) If it is found that an ‘eligible’ data breach has occurred, affected individuals and the Office of the Australian Information Commissioner will be notified promptly.

 How an individual can complain about a breach of the APPs and how the complaint will be dealt with